-C. Requirement that Caregiver Assume Obligations Pertaining to School Requirements As noted above, an additional requirement for qualification under the affidavit student rules is that the caregiver with whom the student resides "assume all personal obligations for the student pertaining to school requirements."135 This requirement appears to be focused on less frequently in case law than other aspects of the rules but should be kept in mind, as a lack of school-related participation by the resident caregiver may trigger inquiry by a school district.
-In one case, affidavit student status was denied where (among other factors) the grandmother with whom the student resided did no more than pick up the student from school each day; the grandmother did not know the name of the student's teacher and gave school documents to the student's mother.136 i.
-Registration/Enrollment
+Requirement that Caregiver Assume Obligations Pertaining to School Requirements

+As noted above, an additional requirement for qualification under the affidavit student rules is that the caregiver with whom the student resides "assume all personal obligations for the student pertaining to school requirements."
+This requirement seems to be discussed less frequently in case law than other aspects of the rules but should be kept in mind, as a lack of school-related participation by the resident caregiver may trigger inquiry by a school district.
+In one case, affidavit student status was denied where (among other factors) the grandmother with whom the student resided did no more than pick up the student from school each day; the grandmother did not know the name of the student's teacher and gave school documents to the student's mother.
+The student of the student's mother.

-D. Procedural Aspects of Affidavit Student Rules
+Procedural Aspects of Affidavit Student Rules